MicrosoftDocs/power-platform/power-platform/solution-templates/it/hardware-request-and-management/install-and-set up.md

 Environment variables support your application lifecycle management (ALM) strategy as you migrate the template across environments.
 Environment variables store keys and values for information that is contextual to the environment the solution is in.
 Two environment variables holding a reference to the Power Apps URL's need to be populated to support Outlook and Teams notifications.

-Additionally, connection references allow makers to configure flows that allow to manage connections centrally vs. coupled to the flow.
-This also supports your ALM strategy such that you do not need to introduce customizations or solution layers as your flows migrate across environments due to updated connections that are relevant to that environment.
+Additionally, connection references allow makers to configure flows that allow connections to be managed centrally vs. coupled to the flow.
+This also supports your ALM strategy since you don't need to introduce customizations or solution layers as your flows migrate across environments.

 To update environment variables, take these steps: